Code of Ethics and Conduct.

 b.
 External producers and suppliers

-We deal with a wide range of suppliers of goods and services and they should be treated with fairness at all times.
+We deal with a wide range of suppliers of goods and services and they should be treated with respect and fairness at all times.

 It is our intention to contract only with suppliers who satisfy our standards with regards to labour and welfare conditions, health and safety, anti-slavery, anti-bribery, the prevention of tax evasion and/or facilitation of tax evasion, information and cybersecurity, and environmental management or who have given a commitment to achieve these standards within an agreed time-frame.